Crave InfoTech Strengthens SAP Clean Core Strategies with AI-Powered ABAP-to-RAP/CAPM Conversion in CoreAssess.AI

 About Crave InfoTech

 Crave InfoTech is a globally recognized SAP partner with over 18 years of expertise in enterprise digital transformation.
 The company specializes in SAP BTP solutions, intelligent integrations, access governance, supply chain automation, and clean core modernization.
-Its suite of products includes AccessHub.AI, CoreAssess.AI, Integration Workbench, and Digital Supply Chain solutions.
+Its suite of products includes AccessHub, CoreAssess, Integration Workbench, and Digital Supply Chain solutions.

 Headquartered in New Jersey, USA, with global delivery centres, Crave InfoTech combines deep SAP domain expertise with innovative AI-driven technology to help enterprises modernize with precision, scale, and confidence.